sasoria/k9s-theme/readme.md

 ## Usage

-1. Open App
-2. Under settings, import `rose-pine.theme`
+1. Make sure `$XDG_CONFIG_HOME` is set as an evnironment variable
+2. Create a foler called k9s under `$XDG_CONFIG_HOME`
-3. Select `Rosé Pine` from the themes dropdown
+3. Copy `skin.yml` from this repository to the k9s folder
+4. Start K9s as normal to see the new theme

 ## Gallery